What Is a Pelton Turbine?

 Working of Pelton Turbine:

-- For maximum efficiency & power, the turbine is designed in such a way that the velocity of the water jet is twice the velocities of the water.
+For maximum efficiency & power, the turbine is designed in such a way that the velocity of the water jet is twice the velocity of the water.
 After that, the main function is that of a generator that converts.

 Parts of Pelton Turbine: